xirka-dev/pxt-xirkabit/docs/courses/csintro/variables/project.md

 # Project: Everything counts

-This is an assignment for students to come up with a micro:bit program that counts something.
-Their program should keep track of **input** by storing values in variables, and provide **output** in some visual and useful way.
-Students should also perform mathematical operations on the variables to give useful output.
+In this assignment, you'll come up with a micro:bit program that counts something.
+Your program should keep track of input by storing values in variables and provide output in some visual and useful way.
+You should also perform mathematical operations on the variables to give useful output.

 ## Input
-Remind the students of all the different inputs available to them through the micro:bit.
+Review all the different inputs available to you through the micro:bit.

 ![micro:bit input list](/static/courses/csintro/variables/input-list.png)

+* Acceleration
+* Light level
+* Button is pressed
+* Compass heading
+* Temperature
+* Running time
+* On shake
+* On button pressed
+* On logo down
+* On logo up
+* One pin pressed
+* On screen down
+* On screen up
+* Pin is pressed

 ## Project Ideas